gate-computer/gate/README.md

 ## Build requirements

-Due to the nature of the Go toolchain, it’s best to checkout the Git repository at `$GOPATH/src/github.com/tsavola/gate`.
+Due to the nature of the Go toolchain, it's best to checkout the Git repository at `$GOPATH/src/github.com/tsavola/gate`.
 If you haven't set GOPATH, it defaults to `~/go`.